natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

     Out[26]: 'Fast'

 Note how ``|`` works - Fast и 0/1 are treated as an whole expression.
-So in the end, expression means that we’re looking for Fast or 0/1.
+So in the end, expression means that we're looking for Fast or 0/1.

 ``()``
 ~~~~~~